Metropolis Towers: Planning and development

-The early phase of construction was to be delivered by Maltese contractor Polidano, while the towers would be constructed by an Italian and a Dubai-based companies, whose names were not disclosed.
+The early phase of construction was to be delivered by Maltese contractor Polidano, while the towers would be constructed by an Italian and a Dubai-based company, whose names were not disclosed.

 Nevertheless, no actual works followed, and the foundation stone was later removed.

 By 2017, it was claimed that the project had still not secured financing.

-The escavated site remains known by the locals as "the big hole".
+The excavated site remains known by the locals as "the big hole".

 According to the representative of the developer, the delays were due to the need to create more parking spaces around the towers.
-Since the land surrounding the project was not government-owned, the government requisitioned it, and the Lands Authority in October 2016 issued a tended to ensure that Metropolis could obtain access to the space beneath the roads and excavate for two further floors underground, beneath sea level.
+Since the land surrounding the project was not government-owned, the government requisitioned it, and the Lands Authority in October 2016 issued a tender to ensure that Metropolis could obtain access to the space beneath the roads and excavate for two further floors underground, beneath sea level.

-Husny Bey claimed that “high rise projects usually scare a lot of people because they would not be used to it.
+Husni Bey claimed that “high rise projects usually scare a lot of people because they would not be used to it.
 However, we have to recognise that they are a must and every country should have a designated area for high rise buildings.”
-Husny Bey praised Malta's prime minister Joseph Muscat and those “calling the shots who have been very helpful”, while describing as "very painful" the process of dealing with the Malta Environment and Planning Authority.
+Husni Bey praised Malta's prime minister Joseph Muscat and those “calling the shots who have been very helpful”, while describing as "very painful" the process of dealing with the Malta Environment and Planning Authority.

-In 2019, Husny Bey's business partner Keith Seychell claimed that the project is still on the table, but that Husny Bey could not find a general contractor to take it forward.
+In 2019, Husni Bey's business partner Keith Seychell claimed that the project is still on the table, but that Husni Bey could not find a general contractor to take it forward.